 - After selecting, press ‘OK’ to confirm it

 - Now when the device turns on, check if the issue is resolved or not.
-If yes then proceed further for next solution.
+If yes then proceed further to the next solution.

-As I have explained in the #reasons section that because of cache problem, the error can occur, so you should try to clear cache of the particular app.
+As I have explained in the #reasons section because of cache problems, an error can occur, so you should try to clear the cache of the particular app.

-- First, go to Settings and then on Apps
+- First, go to Settings and then to Apps

-- Now select the app causing problem like Bluetooth
+- Now select the app causing problems like Bluetooth

 - Click the App and you will get options like Clear Cache and Clear Data, click on it

-- Now move back again to Home screen and restart your device
+- Now move back again to the Home screen and restart your device